One dead in Logan Canyon rollover

-LOGAN CANYON, Utah (ABC4 News) – Utah Highway Patrol has confirmed one person has died in a single-vehicle rollover in Logan Canyon Saturday night.
+LOGAN CANYON, Utah (ABC4) – Utah Highway Patrol has confirmed one person has died in a single-vehicle rollover in Logan Canyon Saturday night.

 According to UHP Corporal Michael Gordon, the crash happened around 6 pm on US-89 when the driver of a vehicle rolled into the river.